 What is Card to Card Transfer?

-‘Card to card’ gives Cash Passport cardholders the ability to instantly transfer money from one Cash Passport to another, in both New Zealand and Australia, across currencies of your choosing.
+‘Card to card’ gives Cash Passport cardholders the ability to instantly transfer money from one Cash Passport to another, in New Zealand , across currencies of your choosing.

-As long as your friends and family have a Cash Passport purchased in New Zealand or Australia, they will be able to send money:
+As long as your friends and family have a Cash Passport purchased in New Zealand, they will be able to send money:

 How do I perform a Card to Card transfer?